Package insert / product label

 - Infections caused by rickettsia including Rocky Mountain spotted fever, typhus group infections, Q fever, rickettsialpox.

-- Psittacosis or ornithosis caused by Chlamydia Psittaci.
+- Psittacosis caused by Chlamydophila psittaci.

 - Infections caused by Chlamydia trachomatis such as uncomplicated urethral, endocervical or rectal infections, inclusion conjunctivitis, trachoma, and lymphogranuloma venereum.

-- Granuloma inquinale caused by Calymmatobacterium granulomatis.
+- Granuloma inquinale caused by Klebsiella granulomatis.

 - Relapsing fever caused by Borrelia sp.